JohnPyWick/eth-avax_module1/README.md

         // Reduce the balance by the amount entered balance -= _amount;

-        // Using revert() to explicitly revert state changes is the balance is zero and user tries to withdraw if (balance == 0) {
+        // Using revert() to explicitly revert state changes,because the balance becomes zero and if user withdraw if (balance == 0) {
-            revert("Balance is zero can't withdraw"); // Revert and provide an error message }
+            revert("Balance will become zero, can't withdraw"); // Revert and provide an error message }
     }